 Costs

 COGS and expenses should looked be looked at thoroughly.
-Buyer should requisition the monthly bank statements, PayPal statements and credit card statements relevant to the business and go through line by line totalling up expenditure in each month.
+Buyer should requisition the monthly bank statements, PayPal statements and credit card statements relevant to the business and go through line by line totaling up expenditure in each month.
 It’s important during this exercise to match up the stated costs (in the marketing materials) versus what is found.

 In general, the cost base is the easiest place for a seller to manipulate the numbers (either intentionally or accidentally) so it is important buyers spend adequate time auditing this.

 Buyers should look to not only match the cost base up but also understand the terms attached to each.
 Is the owner getting a preferential rate on a particular subscription?
 If so, why?
 Will this transfer?
-It is worth researching the costs independently on the platform provided (e.g. Aweber costs for the relevant email subscriber count).
+It is worth researching the costs independently on the platform provided (e.g. AWeber costs for the relevant email subscriber count).
 It’s also important to observe the cost base as a percentage of revenue each month and each year and see how this has changed over time.

 Other Checks